kumar-ashwin/FEN/README.md

 # Installation

-Python 3.7, tensorflow 2.12.0 matplotlib, gurobipy
-For tf on linux: https://www.tensorflow.org/install/pip On windows, tf 2.10 is the last version supported for GPU.
+Python 3.7, tensorflow 2.12.0 matplotlib, gurobipy, transformers For tf on linux: https://www.tensorflow.org/install/pip On windows, tf 2.10 is the last version supported for GPU.
 Run on CPU if needed.